-Cabrieres Chateauneuf du Pape – A blend of 50% Grenache, 20% Syrah, 20% Mouvedre and 10% Cinsault.
-The wine is aged used, French oak barrels for 12 months and then foudres for additional aging.
+Cabrieres Chateauneuf du Pape – A blend of 50% Grenache, 20% Syrah, 20% Mourvedre and 10% Cinsault.
+The terroir is very rocky, with small stones.
+The wine is aged in used, French oak barrels for 12 months and then foudres for additional aging.
 The production is slightly more than 9,000 cases per year.
 Until the 1998 vintage, this wine was produced as Cabrieres Chateauneuf du Pape Tradition.

 Cabrieres Centenaire – Making its debut in 2000, the wine is made from vines over 100 years of age, the wine comes from a blend of 13 different varieties, although it’s dominated by old vine Grenache.
 The wine is aged in mostly used, and some new French oak barrels for 18 months.
 The wine is only produced in the best vintages.
 The production is on average 400 cases per year.

 Cabrieres Chateauneuf du Pape Grand Rocasson – The wine is made from a blend of 80% Grenache and 20% Syrah.

 Chateau Cabrieres Blanc is made from a blend of 40% Grenache Blanc 40% Clairette, 10% Bourboulenc and 10% Roussanne.
 The wine is aged for 4 to 6 months in new, French oak barrels before bottling.
 The production is about 500 case per year.

 Chateau Cabrieres Blanc Prestige is produced from 30% Grenache Blanc 30% Clairette, 30% Bourboulenc and 10% Roussanne.
 The production is about 175 case per year.